 However, when looking at it from an unbiased point of view, this trade is a win for both sides.
-After signing breakout DE Arik Armstead (other Oregon player) to a massive contract extension with $17M AAS, they could not afford Buckner, especially with the price Indianapolis paid.
-Now, would paying Buckner make more sense than paying a guy who broke out in a contract year?
+After signing breakout DE Arik Armstead (another Oregon player) to a massive contract extension with $17M AAS (according to Spotrac), they could not afford Buckner, especially with the price Indianapolis paid.
+Now, would paying Buckner make more sense than paying a guy who broke out in a contract year (see depth chart here)?
 Probably, but San Fran signed Armstead because of his ability to play every spot on the defensive line, which is incredibly valuable.

 So, after signing Armstead, San Fran had to part ways with Buckner, and it can be argued that Indy stole him.
-The 13th overall pick, which San Fran will likely use to replace Buckner, and $21M AAS may just be a bargain.
-If the LA Rams had to give up 2 1st rounders for Jalen Ramsey, a cornerback, getting a player of greater positional importance and of equal caliber is a win-win for the Colts.
+They gave up the 13th overall pick, which San Fran will likely use to replace Buckner, and the $21M AAS (according to Spotrac) may just be a bargain.
+If the LA Rams had to give up 2 1st rounders for Jalen Ramsey, a cornerback, getting a player of greater positional importance and of equal caliber is a win-win for the Colts (see depth chart here).

 They get an elite defensive lineman who can just take on blocks with his unbelievable power, letting All-Pro Darius Leonard fly around and make tackle after tackle.
 Expect these two to become building blocks in Indy’s mini-rebuild (at least for now), and while Indy may not have a long-term answer at quarterback for the moment, they can either snag a developmental one in the 2nd round or just wait a year for the quarterbacks in 2021.